 The active ingredient may be detected in your body as long as 30 days after vaping, depending on the type of compound you use, can have.
 Because THC is the most potent compound in weed, it remains in your body fluids and even your hair for as long as three months.
-If you happen to be a frequent cannabis vapor, chances of the chemicals remaining in your system longer.
+If you happen to be a frequent cannabis vapor, the chances of the chemicals remaining in your system are longer.

-If weed is your product of choice to vape, and you are a frequent vapor then, the chances of it being detected in your body is an emphatic YES!
+If weed is your product of choice to vape, and you are a frequent vapor, then the chances of it being detected in your body is an emphatic YES!
 It remains in your system for as long as 90 days.
 A urine sample can have Cannabis components in your system after 30 days, while a blood test may present after two or three days.

 It is a discreet way to enjoy your high though it creates issues should your company decide to do drug testing.
 If you do vape cannabis for medical reasons, it is your responsibility to inform your superiors.
 If used for recreational reasons, the likelihood of it being in your system creates a problem.

 Because it is still illegal in most states for recreational use, your knowledge about using Cannabis is helpful.
-Remember, it depends on how much you consume; it can remain in your system for a month if it is a small amount.
+Remember, it depends on how much you consume; it can remain in your system for a month if it is small.
 And, as mentioned, for frequent vapers of Cannabis, it can be in your system for longer.
 THC is potent, and because most vape products are concentrates, they contain a more significant percentage of THC.
 So, use caution!

 2. How long does weed stay in your system? by vapingdaily.com